xvortex/xwrt-vortex/README-merlin.txt

  * Netgear R7000
  * Huawei WS880

-More models will be supported soon:

- * Netgear R8000
- * Linksys EA9200

 Devices that are no longer officially supported (but forked builds might exist from other developers):
  * RT-N16